lyonheartx/WebPassSiphoner/README.md

 Version 2: Full reverse shell capabilities, receiving passwords directly on the listener.

-Installation

-The Chrome extension can be installed manually in Developer Mode.

-It can also be installed via Group Policies and Registry entries for enterprise deployment.

-Automated installation using tools like Selenium is possible but may not be stealthy.

-Note: A legitimate web server with SSL certificates is not required for this proof-of-concept.
-Windows Firewall does not appear to block the connection in lab testing.
+Note: A legitimate web server with certificates is not required for a local proof-of-concept web server, but it's possible to use a real web server to receive passwords.
+Chrome typically blocks untrusted certificates and https to http cross site POST requests.

 Why Golang?